 Raise the router bit another 1/8-inch and repeat the four slot cuts, using the same procedure.
 Continue this process until both slots are cut completely through the board.

 Be cautious when pushing end grain against your router table's fence, as end grain can bind against the fence and cause kickbacks.
 Work slowly and methodically and consider dropping your router bit speed down a little bit to prevent burning.

 Drill the Bolt Holes

-Then, using your pencil, make a mark through each... slot at the left end of the slots onto the plywood below.
-Remove the upper board, and then drill a clean 1/2" hole through the plywood at each of these two pencil marks.Continue to 4 of 10 below.
+On your shop table, position the upper board on the plywood base, centering it on the long axis (about 6 inches in from each end) and 2 1/2 inches in from the right edge of the plywood base.
+Using your pencil, make a mark through the left end of the slots onto the plywood below.
+Remove the upper board, then drill a clean 1/2-inch hole through the plywood at each of the two pencil marks.

 Recess the Bolt Head

 Cut recesses in the plywood base so that the heads of the hex bolts can sit below the surface of the plywood.
 Turn the plywood base of over and insert the two bolts through the newly created 1/2-inch holes.
 Use your pencil to outline the flat edges of the bolt heads on the plywood.
 Remove the bolts and use a 1/2-inch bevel-edged chisel to remove enough material to completely recess the bolt heads into the plywood base.